runatlantis/atlantis/runatlantis.io/docs/using-atlantis.md

 ### Options
 * `-d directory` Import a resource for this directory, relative to root of repo.
 Use `.` for root.
 * `-p project` Import a resource for this project.
-Refers to the name of the project configured in the repo's [`atlantis.yaml` file](repo-level-atlantis-yaml.html).
-Cannot be used at same time as `-d` or `-w`.
+Refers to the name of the project configured in the repo's [`atlantis.yaml`](repo-level-atlantis-yaml.html) repo configuration file.
+This cannot be used at the same time as `-d` or `-w`.
-* `-w workspace` Import a resource for this [Terraform workspace](https://www.terraform.io/docs/state/workspaces.html).
-If not using Terraform workspaces you can ignore this.
+* `-w workspace` Import a resource for a specific [Terraform workspace](https://developer.hashicorp.com/terraform/language/state/workspaces).
+Ignore this if Terraform workspaces are unused.

 ---
 ## atlantis unlock